Washington vs. Arizona NCAA Football Odds, Plays and Insights | October 22, 2021

 Over/Under Insights

-- Washington and its opponents have gone over the current 45.5-point total in three of five games this season.
+- Washington has combined with its opponents to score more than 46.5 points in three of five games this season.

-- Arizona's games have gone over 45.5 points in three of six chances this season.

-- The 52.3 points per game these two squads have allowed their opponents to score this season are 6.8 more than the 45.5 total in this contest.
+- The 52.3 points per game these two squads have surrendered to opponents this season are 5.8 more than the 46.5 over/under in this contest.

-- The average total in Huskies games this season is 53.3, 7.8 points more than Friday's over/under of 45.5.
+- Huskies games this season feature an average total of 53.3 points, a number 6.8 points higher than Friday's over/under.

-- The 45.5-point over/under for this game is 7.8 points below the 53.3 points per game average total in Wildcats games this season.
+- In 2021, games involving the Wildcats have averaged a total of 53.3 points, 6.8 more than the set over/under in this contest.

 Washington Stats and Trends